Keyless car theft prevention

-According to The Association of British Insurers (ABI), £376 million was paid out in 2018 because of stolen vehicles, which represented a substantial increase of 27% when compared to 2017.
+According to The Association of British Insurers (ABI), £376 million was paid out in 2018 because of stolen vehicles, which represented a substantial increase of 27 percent when compared to 2017.

-Although there is no data illustrating how many of these thefts were directly related to keyless relay attacks, ABI believe the rise was partly driven by the vulnerability of these systems.
+Although there's no data illustrating how many of these thefts were directly related to keyless relay attacks, which is where someone steals your car by manipulating the keyless entry signal, ABI believe the rise was partly driven by the vulnerability of these systems.

 How to stop keyless car theft

-If the thieves can't get access to the signal in the first place, then they have tripped at the first hurdle, which is what a blocking pouch does (also known as a faraday bag).
-These pouches are lined with metallic materials that prevent the signal from getting out; simple, cheap, and effective.
-For example, Kia offer there own faraday bag for under £15 (pictured)
+If the thieves can't get access to the signal in the first place, then they have tripped at the first hurdle, which is what a faraday pouch does.

-However, it's also worth noting that some key fobs allow you to turn the signal off completely.
-Have a look at your vehicle's handbook to see if/how this can be done!
+It's worth noting that some key fobs allow you to turn the signal off completely.
+We'd recommend having a look at your vehicle's handbook to see if and how this can be done.

 Faraday pouches are lined with metallic materials that prevent the signal from getting out.
 A quality faraday pouch can be bought online for under £50, making them an affordable choice.